Minds Matter Concussion Program Resources

 In this exam demonstration video, a sports medicine pediatrician from The Children’s Hospital of Philadelphia evaluates a high school athlete for a possible concussion.

-Learn about common concussion symptoms to watch for, presented in an easy-to-scan flyer that can easily be downloaded, shared, or hung up.
+Learn about common concussion symptoms to watch for, presented in an easy-to-scan format with a flyer that can easily be downloaded, shared, or hung up.

 In this series of eight concussion videos, concussion specialists from Children's Hospital of Philadelphia answer frequently asked questions about concussions.
 Watch the videos to learn more about concussion symptoms, diagnosis and treatment, recovery, plans for returning to school and sports, and more.